SAP-samples/ui5-typescript-tutorial/exercises/ex0/README.md

 npm install -g yo generator-easy-ui5
 ```

-Please verify your installation to see if Yeoman has been installed correctly and the Easy UI5 Generator is avaiable by executing the following command in your console:
+Please verify your installation to see if Yeoman has been installed correctly and the Easy UI5 Generator is available by executing the following command in your console:

 ```sh
 yo --generators